guimsilvaa/RocsValidRoc/README.md

 <br />Furthermore, it is very useful if you only wish to use several databases for a given query(ies) in a ROCS VS campaign.
 You will not have to type every single code line to run ROCS, for each database, as it is usually required in traditional procedure (for this, try ´Run only ROCS´).

 # What do you need? #
-* OpenEye applications installed and regularly working in your machine (including, obviously, ROCS), with appropriate OpenEye valid license (see https://docs.eyesopen.com/ for more info) \n
+* OpenEye applications installed and regularly working in your machine (including, obviously, ROCS), with appropriate OpenEye valid license (see https://docs.eyesopen.com/ for more info)
 * Python modules: subprocess, shutil, os, sys, smtplib, pandas,  matplotlib, numpy, time, fnmatch, datetime, scikit-learn.
 In general, they all can be easily installed by typing pip install.

 # Place in folder: #